BLACK HISTORY MONTH

-We are a collaborative partnership who have come together to reboot Black History Month across Forth Valley this October.
+We are a collaborative partnership group who have come together to celebrate Black History Month across Forth Valley.

 #BHM25